Multidisciplinary Research Building at UCR

 Campus Interdisciplinary Research Center (CIRC)

 Provost and Executive Vice Chancellor Liz Watkins and Vice Chancellor of Research and Economic Development (VCRED) Rodolfo Torres are pleased to announce the successful conclusion of the selection of the inaugural Campus Interdisciplinary Research Center, or CIRC.
-After a thorough review process, the Riverside Artificial Intelligence ReSEarch (RAISE) Institute has been selected.
+After a thorough review process, the UC Riverside Artificial Intelligence ReSearch and Education (RAISE) Institute has been selected.

 Sixteen outstanding proposals were submitted, each showcasing the exceptional talent and innovative thinking present among our faculty.
 These proposals were closely reviewed by a committee comprising all academic deans, the chair of the Senate Committee on Research, the Provost, and VCRED.
 The quality and diversity of the proposals made the selection process highly competitive.